tmcrockett252/learning-projects/to-do-list/README.md

 # Pink Pixel To-Do List

 A beautifully designed, pixel-art themed to-do list application with a soft pink aesthetic and custom iconography.
-The complete design was created from scratch in **Figma**, including the layout, color scheme, and custom pixel art icons.
+The complete design was created from scratch in **Figma**, including the layout and color scheme. **DISCLAIMER: I DO NOT OWN THESE PIXEL ART ICONS!**

 ## 🎨 Design Overview

 This to-do list features a unique pixel art design with:

-- **Color Scheme**: Soft pink gradients (#f6c6db, #e8b4cb, #f8a2c4)
+- **Color Scheme**: Soft pink gradients
 - **Typography**: "Pixelify Sans" font for authentic pixel feel
 - **Custom Icons**: Hand-crafted pink pixel art icons designed in Figma
 - **Layout**: Card-based design with decorative cloud backgrounds